Barb-hub/customer_segmentation/README.md

 ## Data

-The sample dataset summarizes the usage behavior of about 9000 active credit card holders over the last 6 months.
-The file is at a customer level with 18 behavioral variables.
+The sample dataset summarizes the usage behavior of about 9000 active credit card holders of a New York City bank over the last 6 months.
+The file is at a customer level with 18 (behavioral) variables.

 ## Algorithms